jbobron/org/crowdfunding/readme.md

 Right now, "democracy" means once every few years, citizens can go to their polling place to pick one of a few options as political representatives, who then vote for them in the legislature.
 In other words, for 99.9% of Americans, democracy means choosing simply between Candidate A or Candidate B. The range of our political perspectives is reduced down into a single binary decision.

 But lately, as our country has become incredibly polarized, democracy has become "my team versus your team".
-Campaigns are dominated with messaging attacking the other side as deceptive, corrupt, or stupid.
+Campaigns are dominated with messaging attacking the other side as deceptive, corrupt, or just plain stupid.
 Often, we're expected to make the choice between the "lesser of two evils", but what sort of choice is that?
 Tribalism and fear have taken over, while the issues that most affect us have taken the back-seat.

 ### A Liquid Democracy works differently.